Other Exercises

 I roamed from town to town to hide my shame.

-But I made me a vow to the moon and stars,
+But I made me a vow to the and stars,

-I'd search the honky-tonks and bars,
+I'd the honky-tonks and bars,

 And kill that man that gave me that awful name.

-Well, it was in mid-July,
+Well, it was Gatlinburg in mid-July,

 and i'd just hit town and my throat was dry,

-thought I'd and have myself a brew.
+thought I'd stop and have a brew.

 There at a table dealin' stud,

-Sat the dirty, mangy dog me Sue.
+Sat the dirty, mangy dog that named me Sue.

-I that was my own sweet dad,
+Well I knew that snake was my own sweet dad,

-from a worn out picture that my mother had,
+from a worn out that my had,

 He was big and bent and grey and old,